 Make sure to cut it against the grain to avoid chewy or tough oven steak fajitas.

 Skirt, flank, or rump steaks are best for fajitas.
 I prefer to use skirt or flank and usually use the most affordable top sirloin steak from Costco.
 I’ve found that as long as you slice it against the grain, the meat will come out wonderfully tender.

 However, if you want to know more about the differences between flank steak vs. skirt steak:

 Flank steak is the leaner of the two and works best well cooking to medium.
 Whereas skirt steak is slightly more tender and more forgiving when cooking well done (without becoming chewy).

 There are several additional toppings or sides you could enjoy with these sheet pan steak fajitas, including:

 - Guacamole (or salsa guacamole)

 - Cheese – a Mexican blend, sharp cheddar, etc.

-- Refried beans or black beans
+- Instant Pot refried beans or black beans

 - Grains: brown rice, quinoa, or for a low-carb option, then Mexican cauliflower rice or cilantro lime cauliflower rice